WE ARE PROFESSIONAL CHECK VALVE MANUFACTURER!

 Relationship To Certified Backflow Preventers

-For potable water or high hazard cross connection protection, ball check valves and backwater valves are not sufficient by themselves.
+For potable water or high-hazard cross-connection protection, ball check valves and backwater valves are not sufficient by themselves.
 Codes typically require specific assemblies designed for backflow prevention.[8][7]

-·Double check valve assemblies and reduced pressure zone devices are commonly used for certified backflow protection.[7][8]
+-Double check valve assemblies and reduced pressure zone devices are commonly used for certified backflow protection.[7][8]

-·These assemblies include multiple checks, relief valves, and test ports to provide verifiable protection for drinking water systems.[8][7]
+-These assemblies include multiple checks, relief valves, and test ports to provide verifiable protection for drinking water systems.[8][7]

-In a complete system design, these devices work alongside other one way valves to deliver comprehensive protection.[4][7]
+In a complete system design, these devices work alongside other one-way valves to deliver comprehensive protection.[4][7]

 Actionable Checklist For Engineers And Buyers

-The following checklist can be used during design, specification, and procurement stages to support consistent decision making.
-It condenses core considerations into a concise reference.[3][1]
+The following checklist can be used during design, specification, and procurement stages to support consistent decision making.[3][1]

-·Confirm whether the main risk is pump damage, internal backflow, or external sewer surcharge.
+-Confirm whether the main risk is pump damage, internal backflow, or external sewer surcharge.

-·Plan for maintenance access with covers, inspection ports, and isolation valves to support safe service.[6][1]
+-Plan for maintenance access with covers, inspection ports, and isolation valves to support safe service.[6][1]

 Clear And Targeted Call To Action